harvesthq/chosen/contributing.md

 case to convince the project's developers of the merits of this feature.
 Please provide as much detail and context as possible.

+Just because a feature request is popular doesn't mean it's a project fit and saying no to seemingly good ideas is part of building something great.
+Adding every feature to Chosen will result in a bloated, unusable code mess.
+Don't dispair if your feature request isn't accepted, take action!
+Fork the project, build your idea and share it with others.
+This is progress, my friends!

 <a name="pull-requests"></a>
 ## Pull requests